Minhao-Zhang/Copenhagen-Canteen-Collection/README.md

   - [ ] CBS Graduate House
 - [ ] Build a website that displays the menu information
 - [ ] Automate the process of scraping and updating the website
+- [ ] Add machine translation into some part of the program to translate Danish into English
+  - [ ] Maybe add a feature that allows users to choose the language they want to see
+  - [ ] Maybe add Chinese Support

 ## Building on your own